naginanaveed/Xenium-v1-Human-Breast-Biomarkers-Analysis/README.md

 | `transcripts.zarr.zip` | 1.18 GB | Zarr (compressed) | Individual transcript records: spatial coordinates (x, y), gene name, and cell assignment ID for every detected RNA molecule |
 | `gene_panel.json` | 153 KB | JSON | Panel definition listing all 280+ gene targets with probe names and metadata |

-> **Note:** `transcripts.zarr.zip` is large (1.18 GB).
-It is only loaded in Sections 14 and 15 for spatial MMP11 analysis.
-All earlier steps use the cell × gene matrix only.

 ---